-There are three other important protocols available at the internet layer: Internet Control Message Protocol (ICMP), Address Resolution Protocol (ARP), and Reverse Address Resolution (RARP) [26].
+There are three other important protocols available at the internet layer: Internet Control Message Protocol (ICMP), Address Resolution Protocol (ARP), and Reverse Address Resolution (RARP)

-- ICMP
+• ICMP

-Packet recipients use ICMP to inform the sender about some errors encountered, flow control problems, detection of unreachable destination and other perceived problems.
+Packet recipients use ICMP to inform the sender about some errors encountered, fow control problems, detection of unreachable destination and other perceived problems.
 This may be perceived by the destination host or an intermediate router.
 ICMP is a functional part of the IP layer, but it uses the IP datagram delivery facility to send its messages.
 An ICMP message travels in the data area of an IP datagram, and datagrams carrying ICMP messages are routed exactly like datagrams carrying information for users; there is no additional reliability or priority.

 Although each ICMP message has its own format, all start with the same three fields: a type field - that identifies the message; a code field - that sometimes provides more specific description of the error; and a checksum field.
 The format of the rest of the message is determined by the type field.
-Technically ICMP is an error reporting\ mechanism.
+Technically ICMP is an error reporting mechanism.
 The gateway uses ICMP to inform the original source that a problem has occurred.
 ICMP includes echo request/reply messages, destination unreachable messages, source quench messages - that control the flow, and redirect messages - that request a host to change its routing tables.
-Echo request/reply is one of the most network server.
-A station using the reverse ARP protocol, broadcasts a query to all machines on the local network stating its physical address, and requesting its IP address.
-One or more servers that are configured with a table of physical addresses and watching incoming IP addresses, reply to the sender.
+Echo request/reply is one of the most frequently used debugging tools to determine whether destination can be reached.
+ICMP also can inform the sender of preferred routes or of network congestion.